Search String

 Gothic 1

-Gothic predates Morrowind Overrated and is inarguably superior; for example, you could climb ladders!
-Can you climb ladders in Morrowind, Oblivion or Skyrim?
-But really, its engine is head and shoulders above cell-based nonsense in that it allows for seamless transition between indoors and outdoors, making exploration of Gothic's penal colony more fun, immersive and memorable than the entire island of Vvardenfell.
+But really, the Gothic engine is head and shoulders above Morrowind's cell-based nonsense in that it allows for seamless transition between indoors and outdoors, making exploration of Gothic's penal colony more fun, immersive and memorable than the entire island of Vvardenfell.

 The problem with Gothic is that it's just too easy.
 There is not much of an up-hill battle in the early stages because we can just get NPCs to kill the crap for us.
 See how I'm just standing there while the NPCs kill the crap for me?
 I'm earning experience points by doing nothing at all.